aspose-total/Aspose.Total-Products/total/en/net/conversion/ott-to-dif/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert OTT to DIF or Online App" h2="Export OTT to DIF via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily include OTT to DIF conversion feature within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple two-step process for converting OTT to DIF.

+The first step involves using Aspose.Words for .NET to export OTT to HTML.
+Aspose.Words for .NET is a powerful .NET component that enables developers to create, edit, and convert documents in a variety of formats, including OTT.
+It provides a wide range of features, such as document manipulation, document conversion, document comparison, and document protection.
+With Aspose.Words for .NET, developers can easily export OTT to HTML.

+The second step involves using Aspose.Cells for .NET to convert HTML to DIF.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate, and convert spreadsheets in a variety of formats, including DIF.
+It provides a wide range of features, such as spreadsheet manipulation, spreadsheet conversion, spreadsheet comparison, and spreadsheet protection.
+With Aspose.Cells for .NET, developers can easily convert HTML to DIF.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include OTT to DIF conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export OTT to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to DIF.
+By using Aspose.Total for .NET, developers can easily include OTT to DIF conversion feature within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple two-step process for converting OTT to DIF.
+With Aspose.Words for .NET, developers can easily export OTT to HTML.
+And with Aspose.Cells for .NET, developers can easily convert HTML to DIF.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}